playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-bundling/index.md

 - [Rspack](https://www.rspack.dev/)
 - [Turbopack](https://turbo.build/pack)

-While each come with their own pros and cons, we're instead going to be focusing on [Vite](https://vitejs.dev/).
+While each comes with their own pros and cons, we're instead going to be focusing on [Vite](https://vitejs.dev/).
 Here's why:

 - Vite is the suggested bundler for Vue apps and is maintained by many of the Vue maintainers
 - Vite is used by Angular's tooling to host a development server (more on that soon)
 - Vite is widely adopted by modern React applications
 - The configurability of the other tools _can_ be more complex in many instances
-- Due to Vite's popularity, there's a lot of learning resources out there and plugins available to you immediately
+- Due to Vite's popularity, there are a lot of learning resources out there and plugins available to you immediately
 - There is an ongoing effort to migrate Vite's core ([Rollup](https://rollupjs.org/)) to Rust (under the name [Rolldown](https://rolldown.rs/)), meaning that your Vite apps will get much faster to bundle in the future

 Without further ado, let's get to the meat of the chapter.